FuelLabs/fuelup/docs/src/developer_guide/adding_components.md

 # Adding components

 Adding components in `fuelup` is often just a small PR to [`components.toml`] in the repo, followed by a new release of `fuelup`.

+## Contributing to components.toml

+This section describes how you may add support for a binary within `fuelup`.

 ### Binary packaged natively in forc